st0ffern/react-native-image-cropper/README.md

 - `pinchToZoom` Use pinch to zoom image? (default: true)
 - `quality`: a value from 0 to 1 to describe the quality of the snapshot.
 0 means 0% (most compressed) and 1 means 100% (best quality). (default: 1)
 - `type`: the file type default value is **"png"**, **"jpg"** is also supported.
 Refer to implementations to see more supported values. (default: jpg)
+- `pixelRatio`: the pixel ratio to use for the rendering.
+By default the screen pixel scale will be used.

 #### `{ImageCrop}` Functions
 - `crop()`: returns a base64 encoded image.